scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 Bootstrap IPs is an array of IPv4:port pairs.
 These IP Addresses will be used to bootstrap the current Avalanche state.
 An example setting of this field would be `--bootstrap-ips="127.0.0.1:12345,1.2.3.4:5678"`.
 The default value is the empty set.

+`--conn-meter-max-conns` (int):

+Upgrade at most `conn-meter-max-attempts` connections from a given IP per `conn-meter-reset-duration`.
+If `conn-meter-reset-duration` is 0, incoming connections are not rate-limited.

+`--conn-meter-reset-duration` (duration):

+Upgrade at most `conn-meter-max-attempts` connections from a given IP per `conn-meter-reset-duration`.
+If `conn-meter-reset-duration` is 0, incoming connections are not rate-limited.

 `--db-dir` (string, file path):

 Specifies the directory to which the database is persisted.
 Defaults to `"$HOME/.avalanchego/db"`.